sveltinio/sveltin/README.md

 ## :book: Documentation

-Please see the [documentation](https://docs.sveltin.io) for information about getting started with Sveltin.
+Please see the [documentation](https://docs.sveltin.io) for more information about Sveltin.

 ## :computer: Installation